Thermodynamics and an Introduction to Thermostatistics: Reception

 Robert B. Griffiths, a specialist in thermodynamics and statistical mechanics at the Carnegie Mellon University, commented that both editions of this book presents clearly and concisely the core of thermodynamics within the first eight chapters.
 At the time of writing (1987), Griffiths knew of books that explained the principles of thermodynamics, but Callen's was the best presentation of the material.
 He believed Callen offered a pedagogical, if abrupt, treatment of the subject.
 His book begins in an abstract manner, assuming the existence and properties of entropy and derive the consequences for various processes of interest rather than through heat engines and thermodynamic cycles or by statistical mechanics and Boltzmann's entropy formula $S = k \ln \Omega$.
 However, he argued that Callen's treatment of critical phenomena (Chapter 10) contains some technical flaws.
 Callen thought that classical analysis had broken down.
 But Griffiths wrote that the problem lies not in the breakdown of thermodynamics but rather the Taylor-expansion of thermodynamic quantities, and that precise expressions of the functions appearing in a fundamental relation should be determined by statistical mechanics and experiments, not thermodynamics.
 Nevertheless, Griffiths still believed this book to be an excellent resource for learning the basics of thermodynamics.

-According to L.C.
-Scott, who studied statistical mechanics and biophysics at Oklahoma State University, Thermodynamics and an Introduction to Thermostatistics is a popular textbook that begins with some basic postulates based on intuitive classical, empirical, and macroscopic arguments.
+According to H. L. Scott, who studied statistical mechanics and biophysics at Oklahoma State University, Thermodynamics and an Introduction to Thermostatistics is a popular textbook that begins with some basic postulates based on intuitive classical, empirical, and macroscopic arguments.
 He found that it is remarkable for the whole edifice of classical thermodynamics to follow from just a few basic assumptions.
 However, Scott preferred the discussion of temperature in Heat and Thermodynamics by Mark W. Zemansky and Richard H. Dittman because it is based on thermometry and forces students to contemplate the empirical basis of concept of temperature, leaving aside the molecular basis of heat.
 He argued that such an approach yields greater appreciation for the meaning of temperature and its statistical-mechanical basis which students will encounter later.
 In contrast, Callen's book does not mention temperature till Chapter 2, where Callen defines temperature as the reciprocal of the derivative of entropy with respect to internal energy then shows, using the postulates, that this definition is consistent with our intuition.
 While Zemansky and Dittman cover the first law of thermodynamics empirically, Callen simply assumes the existence of the internal energy function the invokes the conservative nature of inter-atomic forces.
 Whereas Zemansky and Dittman treated the second law of thermodynamics using heat engines and simply state the Clausius and Kelvin formulations of it, in Callen's book, the second law is contained within the postulates.
 Scott was unsure which approach is more understandable for students.
 In general, Zemansky and Dittman employed an empirical approach while that of Callen is deductive.
 Scott opined that Zemansky and Dittman's book is more suitable for beginning students while Callen's is more appropriate for an advanced course or as a reference.